fitzpatrickluke/2.5d-scene/README.md

 This also is just a bit more low level then I'm used to working with.
 I've been using a lot of shaders.
 But another big thing was learning how 3d shapes are made.
 I physically sketched out vertices on paper and how they would form cubes.
 So the 3d shapes are all made via code, line by line.
 However, then when I got to the point of importing .obj files I found online, I had a stronger understanding of what was going on in the backend.

 As of 12/1/2025 the project is nearly complete.
 The last thing I want to try out is updating the shadows, right now they are just all rectangles.
 I want the shadows to be more tree shapes, or more player shapes, etc. I think to achieve this I'll have to change what I draw on the shadow object, have a tree 3d model instead of a flat wall.
 But then keep the flat wall shape for the surface where I draw all the sprites.
 Also most of the code I didn't write but more so found online and took some time understanding how it worked.
+There is also a small bug with the direction of the player I need to fix.

 I'd say if you wanted to take a look at the code, the bulk of its is in the objects folder in obj_camera.
 Most of the shaders is code I found online.
 *************************************************************************************